thumbnail image

 Return To Contents

-• New To Counselling?
+• Are You New To Counselling?

 Beginning therapy can be a unique experience for each individual, and it's important to recognise that people attending for the first time may feel apprehensive or anxious.
 Counsellors understand that taking the step to seek counselling can be challenging, so it is about making the process as warm, welcoming and comfortable as possible.